ByteShaker/advanced_behaviour_cloning/README.md

 ## drive.py
 This is the python script that receives the data from the Udacity program, predicts the steering angle using the deep learning model, and send the throttle and the predicted angles back to the program.

-Since the images were reshaped and normalized during training, the image from the program is reshaped and normalized just as in **preprocess.py** and **model.py**
+For treating the incoming pictures the same way as the model was trained.
+I need to reuse the preprocess functions from **preprocess_imgage.py**

 ---

-## Preprecessing
+## Preprocessing

 As mentioned briefly above, the images are loaded from the local drive and reshaped by the function called **load_image**.